JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 The names of configuration parameters must contain only the `[a-zA-Z0-9._-*]` characters and start with an ASCII letter.

-## Predefined and Custom Parameters
+## Predefined Build Parameters

 TeamCity provides a set of [predefined parameters](predefined-build-parameters.md).
 Administrators can add custom parameters, as described below.

-## Defining Build Parameters in Build Configuration
+## Custom Build Parameters

-In __Build Configuration Settings | Parameters__, you can define the required system properties and set environment variables to be passed to the build script and environment when a build is started.
-You can redefine them in a single build run by launching a [custom build](running-custom-build.md).
+In __Build Configuration Settings | Parameters__, you can define the required <emphasis tooltip="system-properties">system properties</emphasis> and set <emphasis tooltip="environment-variables">environment variables</emphasis> to be passed to the build script and environment when a build is started.
+You can later redefine them in a single build run by launching a [custom build](running-custom-build.md).

 Build parameters defined in a build configuration are used only within this configuration.
 See how to define them on a [project or agent level](levels-and-priority-of-build-parameters.md).